 Quick and easy quinoa fried rice with egg is a healthy, protein-packed twist on the classic.
-Ready in 15 minutes - perfect for busy weeknights.
+Ready in just 15 minutes, it’s a perfect weeknight dinner for two.

 Why You’ll Love This Recipe